kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 openCypher allows you to omit these variables, if you do not need to reference them.
 - Node/Rel table names in Kùzu are case sensitive.
 So you need to specify the labels of nodes/rels using the same letter cases you used in your node/rel table schema definitions.

+We will use the example database for demonstration, whose schema and data import commands are given [here](../query-clauses/example-database.md).

 ## Match Nodes